 And the optimal solution for 𝜙nᵢ will be:

 Because of the dependence between γ and 𝜙nᵢ, we will optimize the parameters iteratively in alternating steps.

 Here is the overview.
-For the remaining of the articles, we will cover some major design decision in variational inference, proves and a detailed example.
+For the remaining of articles, we will cover some major design decisions in variational inference, proofs, and a detailed example.